This article recently appeared in the September/October 2018 issue of LDS Living magazine.

 5. Read scriptures at the end of your time in the temple.

 And, as my mom said, if we ever get a bit selfish with our time and impatient about our temple experience because our schedules just seem too busy, we should remember that some of our brothers and sisters have been waiting dozens to hundreds of years for someone to spend two hours doing their work for them.
 In those two hours, eternity is made possible for every one of us.
-It would be a shame for us to not recognize the gift that is.
+It would be a shame for us not to recognize the great gift that is.

 Arianna is also a blogger and author of the popular LDS posts 5 Things You Should Know Before Going Through the Temple, 9 Conference Moments No One Saw Coming, and Why I Took Returned Missionary off My Checklist.
 Read more from her at igobyari.blogspot.com or find her on Facebook.